jesusriv/image-app/README.md

 # Image app

-# Discover new images, and the phootgraphers who take them
+# Discover new images, and the photgraphers who take them

 # Share with others